 If you think you've met a struggling artist before, think again.

-Tarzan and Arab (real names Ahmed and Mohamed Abu Nasser) are 25 year old twins who were born and raised in Gaza City where theatres don't exist (the last one was destroyed a year before they were born), and artistic expression is considered to be pornographic.
+Tarzan and Arab (real names Ahmed and Mohamed Abu Nasser) are 25-year-old twins who were born and raised in Gaza City where theatres don't exist (the last one was destroyed a year before they were born), and artistic expression (of ANY kind) is considered to be pornographic.

-Currently, their FIRST solo exhibition, This Is Our Land, is on display at the Latitude 53 gallery in Edmonton, Alberta, Canada.
-All of the paintings displayed are for sale, priced from $1100-$3000, and ALL proceeds will go directly to the artists.
-The average monthly income in Jordan is $700 CAD and, according to Kelty, if all the paintings in the exhibit sell, it will allow Tarzan and Arab to survive (and continue creating art) for a full year!
+I got to see their FIRST solo exhibition, This Is Our Land, at the Latitude 53 Gallery in Edmonton, Alberta, Canada.
+All of the paintings displayed were for sale, priced from $1100-$3000, and ALL proceeds went directly to the artists.